Fortify Your Strategy

 - Now, describe the qualities you felt through this experience with three words.
 Three words which embody how you felt.

 - Use these words as your guide.
-They’re your North Star of sorts, leading you to your best self in this moment.
+Let them be your North Star of sorts, leading you to your higher healing self in this moment.